Support Organic Land Care on City of Missoula Public Property!

 City of Missoula

 Outdoor public spaces are a vital component of Missoula's active lifestyle.
 Missoula Parks and Recreation manages over 4,000 acres of public land.
-We ask Missoula residents to sign on in support of the upcoming organic pilot program at McCormick and Community parks while asking our City Council to adopt an official organic land care policy for all Missoula municipal parks, playgrounds, open spaces, and other properties.
+We ask Missoula residents to sign on in support of the organic pilot program at McCormick and Community parks while asking our City Council to adopt an official organic land care policy for all Missoula municipal parks, playgrounds, open spaces, and other properties.

 This is an important step toward making Missoula a "non toxic" city.
 Organic land care eliminates toxic, synthetic pesticides and fertilizers.
 Communities across the country—including Irvine, California (with an award winning organic IPM program), Harvard University, and most recently New York City—are stopping routine pesticide applications.
 Nearby, Spokane, Washington, is also initiating an organic pilot program.